could never decide on a career. His father always told him “one

 is forever indebted to her parents for giving her a free

 childhood.
-Twenty-nine years of adventures have taken her many places,
+Her adventures have taken her many places,

 including on a cross-country bike ride where she met her True Love,

 Jeff.
 Sarabeth and Jeff live in a cohousing community in upstate

 NY, with their two boys, Ben and Jem, who have unschooled since